Eyes

 High blood glucose (sugar) levels cause damage to the blood vessels and the retina, which is the area at the back of the eye responsible for detecting light and sending messages to the brain to form pictures.
 The retina is fragile and covered in blood vessels.

 Damaged blood vessels in the retina can leak and become blocked which is known as diabetic retinopathy.
-Diabetic retinopathy can be treated by laser therapy, injections into the eye and in some rare cases surgery.
+Diabetic retinopathy can be treated by laser therapy, injections into the eye, and in some rare cases surgery.

 What can I do?

-Controlling your weight, blood glucose (sugar) levels, blood pressure and cholesterol and stopping smoking can delay the progression of diabetic retinopathy.
+Controlling your weight, blood glucose (sugar) levels, blood pressure, and cholesterol and stopping smoking can delay the progression of diabetic retinopathy.
 You will have your eyes screened yearly as part of your diabetes care so it’s really important to attend these appointments.

-To find out more about diabetes and eyes, register for our Understanding Type 1 Diabetes or our My Type 2 Diabetes eLearning courses or have a look at the resources below.
+To find out more about diabetes and eyes, register for our Understanding Type 1 Diabetes or our My Type 2 Diabetes online courses or have a look at the resources below.
 To see what services are available in your area then have a look at the get local section.

 Register to access your GP health results